bkstar123/laravel-uploader/README.md

 ## 1.Requirements

-It is recommended to install this package with PHP version 7.1.3 & higher and Laravel Framework version 5.4.* & higher
+It is recommended to install this package with PHP version 7.1.3+ and Laravel Framework version 5.5+

 ## 2.Installation
     composer require bkstar123/laravel-uploader